My email is email@example.com

-plus we do not breed for wire hair, the main color of my line is
+smooth coats.
+We do not breed for wire hair, the main color of my line is chocolate, Isabella,

 Welcome, hope you enjoy your visit to my site